 I was also the Green Party candidate for Mayor of London in 2008 and 2016 and I am a local Councillor in Camden

 I joined the Greens in 2001 and have always combined electoral politics with campaigning on issues within the community.
-Until recently I was a transport campaigner by profession, but I’ve done a very wide range of jobs including medical writer, PA in the charity sector and in the City, author and website developer.
+Until recently I was a transport campaigner by profession, but I’ve done a very wide range of jobs ever since I was 14, including shop worker, taxi controller, insurance adjuster, medical writer, assistant and PA in the City, academic, legal and charity sectors, author of books on re-using and mending our stuff, and as an IT project manager and website developer.

 The race for Mayor and Assembly in 2016